-This guidance represents the view of the Faculty of Forensic and Legal Medicine, which was reached after careful consideration of the evidence available.
-Forensic health care professionals (HCPs), doctors, nurses and paramedics, are expected to take it fully into account when exercising their clinical judgement.
+It represents the view of the Faculty of Forensic & Legal Medicine (FFLM), following consideration of the evidence currently available.
+Forensic healthcare professionals (HCPs i.e. doctors, nurses and paramedics), should be aware of the guidance and take it fully into account when exercising their clinical judgement.